 Case studies are just as valuable because they allow you to explain a problem you solved for your client.
-Essentially, you’re proving your expertise in the most comprehensive way possible.
+Essentially, you’re proving your expertise in the most comprehensive and convincing way possible.

-Collect testimonials and case studies (or at least the number of cases you’ve won), and plaster them everywhere.
+Collect testimonials and case studies (or at least the number of cases you’ve won), then plaster them everywhere.
 They should appear in:

 - Landing pages